Gordon999/Pi-MP3_Player/README.md

 # Pi-MP3 and Radio Stream Player
 Pi-MP3_Player

 Designed to be used with a Pi and the Pi 7" Touchscreen LCD, but will work on other monitors.
-Playing mp3, flac, wav tracks from USB sticks (or HDD) under /media/pi/usb_stick_name/artist name/album_name/tracks, or SD card under /media/pi/Music etc.
+Playing .mp3, .flac, .wav, .dsf, .m4a tracks from USB sticks (or HDD) under /media/pi/usb_stick_name/artist name/album_name/tracks, or SD card under /media/pi/Music etc.

 You could put track files on the SD card under /media/pi/Music, and put the tracks in an appropriate directory eg. /media/pi/Music/Rolling Stones/Exile on Mainstreet/ or on a EXTERNAL HARD DISK.